stellalc7/beat-connection/README.md

 FRI, 3 DEC : gah, does the API work<br>
 SAT, 4 DEC : eek, hopefully the API works<br>
 SUN, 5 DEC : can I render a sphere with three.js, make it a globe, carve out countries<br>
-MON, 6 DEC : i have a globe, let's map a track to a country<br>
+MON, 6 DEC : i have a globe, let's map a track to a country, let's link a related track<br>
 TUE, 7 DEC : let's put it all together, draw lines linking tracks on the globe<br>
 WED, 8 DEC : let's clean it up, and make it pretty